personal growth and travel blog on my canvas homepage banner image

 The photos aren’t great.
 But that doesn’t matter.
 I gained weight with each meal, but that was not important either.

-I renamed this piece from sinful street food of Malaysia to my journey with the street food of Malaysia because this article is about my food experience.
+I renamed this piece from sinful street food in Malaysia to eating the best street food of Malaysia because this article is about my food experience.
 When I ate, what I ate, how the Malaysian food shaped my travel in the country, and how the meals made me feel about the individual destination.
-I also notice that the more I liked the local Malaysian food the longer I wanted to stay in the destination.
+I also notice that the more I liked the local Malaysian food the longer I wanted to stay.

 Also, the idea behind my writing is to share more of my experience and not give you a list that will have every item you need to check off.
 Hence this narrative on some of my favorite Malaysian foods isn’t an exhaustive list of the street dishes of Malaysia.

-I hope you liked this photo and narrative Malaysian street food guide.
+I hope you liked this photo and narrative Malaysian Traditional Food guide.

 street art for nasi kandar in penang malaysia